Nobda-blog/Nobda-blog.github.io/src/content/insights/en/Internship Opportunities/insight-1.md

 Thule/Thuwal

 ## Criteria for admission to training
-- •Outstanding academic record suitable for the job you apply for
+- • Outstanding academic record suitable for the job you apply for
-- •Strong math training and skills
+- • Strong math training and skills
-- •Strong Computer Science Training and Skills
+- • Strong Computer Science Training and Skills
-- •A brief identification letter explaining your motives for submission
+- • A brief identification letter explaining your motives for submission
-- •Detailed CV (including your email address)
+- • Detailed CV (including your email address)
-- •A complete copy of the grades of all your studies at the university level
+- • A complete copy of the grades of all your studies at the university level

 ## Training Benefits at King Abdullah University in Saudi Arabia Financed
 **The benefits of training include:**